MicrosoftDocs/azure-ai-docs/articles/search/tutorial-rag-build-solution-models.md

 1. Specify a deployment name.
 We recommend "text-embedding-ada-002".
 1. Accept the defaults.
 1. Select **Deploy**.
-1. Repeat the previous steps for GPT-35-Turbo.
+1. Repeat the previous steps for **gpt-35-turbo**.
 1. Make a note of the model names and endpoint.
-Embedding skills and vectorizers assemble the full endpoint internally, so you only need the resource name.
+Embedding skills and vectorizers assemble the full endpoint internally, so you only need the resource URI.
 For example, given `https://MY-FAKE-ACCOUNT.openai.azure.com/openai/deployments/text-embedding-ada-002/embeddings?api-version=2023-05-15`, the endpoint you should provide in skill and vectorizer definitions is `https://MY-FAKE-ACCOUNT.openai.azure.com`.

 ## Configure search engine access to Azure models